sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/configuration.md

   gitserver-1:
 ```

-> Important: You cannot create a replica for services with dependents, like `frontend` for example.

 ### Disable a service

-You can "disable services" by assigning them to one or more [profiles](https://docs.docker.com/compose/profiles/), so that when running the `docker compose up` command, services assigned to profiles will not be started unless specified in the command, like `docker compose --profile disabled up`.
+You can "disable services" by assigning them to one or more [profiles](https://docs.docker.com/compose/profiles/), so that when running the `docker compose up` command, services assigned to profiles will not be started unless explicitly specified in the command (e.g., `docker compose --profile disabled up`).

 For example, when you need to disable the internal codeintel-db in order to use an external database, you can assign `codeintel-db` to a profile called `disabled`: